gmove-io/account.tech/README.md

-# Sui Multisig
+# Kraken - a Sui Multisig

 ## Overview

-This project implements a multisig-like system on the Sui blockchain.
+This project implements a multisig-like smart contract based system on the Sui blockchain.
 A multisig is a mechanism that requires multiple parties to agree on actions before they can be executed.
 This adds an additional layer of security and is useful for managing shared funds and packages.

 A fully featured Account Abstraction solution for individuals will be built on top using zkLogin, transfer to object and any other features replicating the behavior of a classic account.
 The product for teams will be expanded with every feature needed to manage multiple projects and funds.